MarkXA/nidevconf/content/volunteers.md

 1. Making sure interstitials are shown for at least 5mins between every talk: [link here](http://nidc.flaxandteal.co.uk)
     * These communicate several key bits of info, such as other talks (no leaflets, and not everybody has the app!)
     * They can be paused or played at the bottom left of the screen (they auto-cycle)
-1. Ensure the room does not go over capacity.
+2. Ensure the room does not go over capacity.
 Add a Room Full sign outside the door when the capacity is reached.
-1. Inform security if First Aid is needed
+3. Inform security if First Aid is needed
-1. Use Twitter to tweet pictures of the talks on hashtag  #nidevconf18
+4. Use Twitter to tweet pictures of the talks on hashtag #nidevconf18
-1. Ensure there is water available for the speaker.
+5. Ensure there is water available for the speaker
-1. LIGHTNING: advancing the counter (so the other rooms can see where in the lightning talks we are)
+6. **LIGHTNING**: advancing the talk counter (so the other rooms can see where in the lightning talks we are)
+7. Getting the time cards and any signage from Info Desk, if not in the room
+8. Keeping sufficient water in the rooms for speakers

 #### MC

 1. Meet the speakers that are in your session so you know their face and a bit of details about them
-1. Inform the speaker how you will indicate how much time is left with the signs
+2. Inform the speaker how you will indicate how much time is left with the signs
-1. Present the speaker
+3. Present the speaker
-1. Keeping time of the presentation
+4. Keeping time of the presentation
-1. Informing the speaker of the time left in 10, 5 and 1 minutes signs
+5. Informing the speaker of the time left in 10, 5 and 1 minutes signs
-1. Engage with the audience to ask questions (if suitable for the speaker/track)
+6. Engage with the audience to ask questions (if suitable for the speaker/track)
-1. Always have a question for the speaker incase there is no questions from the audience
+7. Always have a question for the speaker, in case there are no questions from the audience
-1. Inform the audience that discussion items can be added to the Open Space
+8. Inform the audience that discussion items can be added to the Open Space
-1. Announce fire escape procedure at the start of event in the room
+9. Announce fire escape procedure at the start of session in the room
+10. Handle inappropriate questions or comments within the room (and coordinate with the monitor to ensure reporting to the Info Desk, where required).
+Please do be aware that some attendees may struggle with social queues and public boundaries of proprietary, and resolving swiftly through a firm, direct and gentle approach may be more effective than either an evasive or abrasive approach.

 ## Tasks

 ### General

-* Bin bags
-* Posters
+* Sorting lanyards [?]
+* Doing a sweep with bin-bags
+* Putting up posters and roller banners
+* Bringing equipment/media in from van
+* Putting up room signs
 * Checking on creche supplies
 * Helping redirect people from overfull to underfull rooms
+* Marking parking spaces
+* Assisting anyone who needs accessibility assistance
+* Tidying up (that's not QUB's responsibility) / removing posters
+* Announcing any changes to all the rooms

 ### The Great Room Switch

+* Rearrange chairs to/from (depending) plenary formation to split-room formation

 ### Vouchers

+* Handing out 1 food and 1 drink token to each attendee
+* One person to hand out tokens marked "D" for dietary requirements, if people have declared in advance

 ### Non-talk Rooms